Austin's Interior Design Scene: A Guide for Homeowners

 The Austin design community is tight-knit.
 Designers here tend to know each other and often refer clients to colleagues when the fit isn't right.
 Start with our ranked directory of Austin interior designers, but also ask your builder or architect for recommendations — in Austin, the best designers often come through trade referrals rather than advertising.

 Key things to prioritize: experience with your specific home type, familiarity with Austin's permit process (which has gotten more complex as the city has grown), and a portfolio that resonates with your personal style rather than just looking impressive.
+Before your first meeting, read our guide on how to brief an interior designer so you arrive with a clear project scope and get more useful feedback from the interview.

 Frequently Asked Questions